 I think Delispice make great music.
 Listen to their Song “Missing You” here:

-Karen Wong Kwok Hing is a student of the Department of English and Department of Education (Class of 2018).
+Karen Wong Kwok Hing is a graduate of the Department of English and Department of Education (Class of 2018).
+[Read all entries by Karen.]